Unboxed-Software/solana-course/content/pda.md

 Build the updated program by running `cargo-build-bpf`.
 Then deploy the program by running the deploy command provided as the output of `cargo-build-bpf`.

-You can test your program by submitting a transaction with the right instruction data.
+You can test your program by submitting a transaction with the right instruction data. or that, feel free to use this [frontend](https://github.com/Unboxed-Software/solana-movie-frontend/tree/solution-add-comments).

-If you need more time with this project to feel comfortable with these concepts, have a look at the [solution code](https://beta.solpg.io/62c60b87f6273245aca4f5e4) before continuing.
+If you need more time with this project to feel comfortable with these concepts, have a look at the [solution code](https://beta.solpg.io/62d0c35cf6273245aca4f5f5) before continuing.

 # Challenge